Location Detail

 Our role is to convert those local conditions into a useful project roadmap.
 That means clarifying what has to be released first, which approvals or owner decisions need to stay on the front end, and how the team should manage sequencing when multiple scopes are competing for the same access, utility windows, or turnover dates.

-- Local driver: site-release logic
+• Local driver: site-release logic before building steel erection

-- Local driver: civil-to-vertical sequencing
+• Local driver: civil-to-vertical schedule coordination

 Regional Coverage From Port Arthur